rremigius/validation-kit/README.md

 ## Functions

-### `check(value, validator, expected, name, options)`
+### `check(value, validator, options)`

 **Arguments**:
 - `value`: Input value to test.
+- `validator`: (object) Specifies how to validate the value.
-- `validator`: (function) Takes the input value and returns a boolean.
+    - `validate`: (function) Takes the value as input and should provide a boolean output.
-- `expected`: (string) Description of the expected type.
-Used in error/warning messages.
+    - `expected`: (string) A description of the expected value.
+    - `options`: (object, optional)
         - `name`: (string, optional) Name of the value to be used in error/warning messages.
 Defaults to 'value'.
-- `options`: (object, optional)
         - `default`: Value to return if input value did not pass validation.
 Can be a function that takes input value as argument.
-    - `warnIf`: (function) Function to determine whether a warning should be displayed.
+        - `warn`: (function) Function to determine whether a warning should be displayed.
 Default behaviour is that warnings are only displayed if a non-nil value was given.
+- `options`: (object/string, optional) Overrides the options of the validator.
+If a string is provided, it will be treated as the `name` option.

 **Returns**:
 The value if it passed validation, the provided default value if it did not.
 Throws an error if value did not pass